SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### General
   1. Support for unit conversions per simulator
-  2. Make the location of the local data folder configurable during installation process
-  3. Support for tool calling in the local LLM Runtime
+  2. Support for tool calling in the local LLM Runtime

 #### Simulation Support
   1. Better integration with the weather forecast data of *rFactor 2*